Dingo: History

-The earliest known dingo remains, found in Western Australia, date to 3,450 years ago.
-Based on a comparison of modern dingoes with these early remains, dingo morphology has not changed over these thousands of years.
-This suggests that no artificial selection has been applied over this period and that the dingo represents an early form of dog.
+The earliest-known dingo remains, found in Western Australia, date to 3,450 years ago.
+Based on a comparison of modern dingoes with these early remains, dingo morphology has not changed over those thousands of years.
+This suggests that no artificial selection has been applied over that period and that the dingo represents an early form of dog.
 They have lived, bred, and undergone natural selection in the wild, isolated from other dogs until the arrival of European settlers, resulting in a unique breed.

-In 2020, an mDNA study of ancient dog remains from the Yellow River and Yangtze River basins of southern China showed that most of the ancient dogs fell within haplogroup A1b, as do the Australian dingoes and the pre-colonial dogs of the Pacific, but in low frequency in China today.
-The specimen from the Tianluoshan archaeological site, Zhejiang province dates to 7,000 YBP (years before present) and is basal to the entire haplogroup A1b lineage.
-The dogs belonging to this haplogroup were once widely distributed in southern China, then dispersed through Southeast Asia into New Guinea and Oceania, but were replaced in China by dogs of other lineages 2,000 YBP.
+In 2020 a study using mitochondrial DNA from ancient dog remains from the Yellow River and Yangtze River basins of southern China showed that most of these ancient dogs belong to the haplogroup A1b lineage; this lineage is also found at high frequencies among Australian dingoes and the pre-colonial dogs of the Pacific but is found at low frequencies in China today.
+The dogs belonging to this haplogroup were once widely distributed in southern China, then dispersed through Southeast Asia into New Guinea and Oceania, but were replaced in China by dogs of other lineages 2,000 years before present (YBP).

 The oldest reliable date for dog remains found in mainland Southeast Asia is from Vietnam at 4,000 YBP, and in Island Southeast Asia from Timor-Leste at 3,000 YBP.
-The earliest dingo remains in the Torres Straits date to 2,100 YBP.
-In New Guinea, the earliest dog remains date to 2,500–2,300 YBP from Caution Bay near Port Moresby, but no ancient New Guinea singing dog remains have been found.
+The earliest dingo remains in the Torres Strait date to 2,100 YBP.
+In New Guinea the earliest dog remains date to 2,500–2,300 YBP from Caution Bay near Port Moresby, but no ancient New Guinea singing dog remains have been found.

 The earliest dingo skeletal remains in Australia are estimated at 3,450 YBP from the Madura Caves on the Nullarbor Plain, south-eastern Western Australia; 3,320 YBP from Woombah Midden near Woombah, New South Wales; and 3,170 YBP from Fromme's Landing on the Murray River near Mannum, South Australia.
 Dingo bone fragments were found in a rock shelter located at Mount Burr, South Australia, in a layer that was originally dated 7,000–8,500 YBP.
 Excavations later indicated that the levels had been disturbed, and the dingo remains "probably moved to an earlier level."
 The dating of these early Australian dingo fossils led to the widely held belief that dingoes first arrived in Australia 4,000 YBP and then took 500 years to disperse around the continent.
 However, the timing of these skeletal remains was based on the dating of the sediments in which they were discovered, and not the specimens themselves.